 Carve the Turkey

 Carving the turkey can be intimidating, especially when you have hungry guests hovering in the kitchen.
-Let the turkey rest for about 15 minutes, then use our easy step-by-step turkey carving guide.
+Let us help you!
+Allow the turkey to rest for about 15 minutes, then use our easy step-by-step turkey carving guide and learn how to carve your holiday turkey in five completely easy steps: Break it Down: Turkey Carving Basics.

 Make the Gravy

 Why use jarred gravy when making it homemade is so darn easy?
 It only takes 15 minutes to whip it up from scratch, and it tastes way better than store-bought.
-Get started on this while your turkey is cooling.
+While your turkey is cooling, get started on this super simple gravy recipe that’s just like Grandma used to make only better!

 Finish the Sides in the Oven